BenCaiello/isoSegDenoise/README.md

     2).
 Documentation --> mainly this means finalizing & converting existing .docx files --> .rst --> html --> readthedocs (using pandoc and sphinx).
 Also, ensuring no unintended data is bleeding into the docs.

-    2).
-Debugging is on-going and a proper connection to the example data on Zenodo will be needed (more PalmettoBUG that this package)
+    3).
+Debugging is on-going and a proper connection to the example data on Zenodo will be needed (more PalmettoBUG that this package).
+Also the ONNX deepcell model (PyTorch Deepcell variant) needs ot be uploaded into the vendors folder, but is a very large file (99 MB)

 ## isoSegDenoise